Skip to main content

 TypeScript Omit to the rescue!

-Omit<T,K> is an utility type that constructs a type by picking all properties from T and then removing K.
+Omit<T,K> is a utility type that constructs a type by picking all properties from T and then removing K.

 type Modify<T, R> = Omit<T, keyof R> & R;